qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Instead of just doing in-place mutation, we can enqueue a command to do mutation later.
 The command is then processed to do actual mutation.
 - In a transactional database, modifying things in a transaction adds mutation records instead of just modify in-place.
 The mutation is persisted when transaction commits.
 With snapshot isolation, mutation in one transaction is invisible to another except for locking, but mutation in current transaction is visible to own.
 - In a client-side GUI application, modifying a thing requires sending a request to the server.
 That request is data.
 The server's response is also data, which may confirm or deny the modification.
 The client can display modified data before server responds to reduce latency, but need to rollback temporary changes when the server denies the modification (in multiplayer cases, one player's modification can invalidate another player's modification).
-- In Raft, all modification are in the log, and the latest state is derived from the log.
+- Derive latest state from a log.
+Examples: Database WAL, Raft, Lambda architecture.

 Instead of doing in-place modification, we can:
 - Defer mutation.
 Put updates in some queue and mutate in a deferred way.